234–560 hours.

 See it run

 FloorPulse is built, tested with production-scale data, and ready for its first facility deployments.
-If you're a Mail Service Provider still processing tray tags in batch, or an investor interested in the mailing industry's automation gap, let's talk.
+If you're a Mail Service Provider still processing tray tags in batch, let's talk.